pgassmann/puppet-letsencrypt_nginx/README.md

       }
     }

-If this is applied successfully, you can then add the ssl configuration to your nginx vhost as above and declare your letsencrypt::nginx::vhost
+If this is applied successfully, you can then add the ssl configuration to your nginx vhost as above and declare your letsencrypt_wrap::nginx::vhost

 #### Hiera example

     classes:
       - nginx
-      - letsencrypt
+      - letsencrypt_wrap

     nginx::nginx_vhosts:
       'letsencrypt-test1.example.com':